 “Beloved, when I gave all diligence to write unto you of the common salvation, it was needful for me to write unto you, and exhort you that ye should earnestly contend for the faith which was once delivered unto the saints.
 For there are certain men crept in unawares, who were before of old ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness, and denying the only Lord God, and our Lord Jesus Christ.
 I will therefore put you in remembrance, though ye once knew this, how that the Lord, having saved the people out of the land of Egypt, afterward destroyed them that believed not.
 And the angels which kept not their first estate, but left their own habitation, he hath reserved in everlasting chains under darkness unto the judgment of the great day.”
 (Jude 3-6)

-Jude pointed out that even those who had once been saved by the Lord were eventually lost due to unbelief.
-Even the angels, who lived and communed daily with God, were cast out when they were disobedient.
+Jude pointed out that there were some who were lost to unbelief even though they were once saved.
+Even the angels’ disobedience cause THEM to be cast out, even though they once lived and communed daily with God.
 So this message, this Gospel, that Paul defended so fervently, as did Jude, they defended because they KNEW that to stray from it meant eternal separation from God and eternal damnation for the soul.
 If they had preached the “reckless” and “abandoned” love of God that many churches stand on now, we might not even have a Bible translated into the English language, or the freedom to even express our faith!

 Study the Word

 There IS a right way, but there is also a wrong way.
-And while we are certainly not saved by works, a true relationship with Jesus makes you DESIRE to be holy, as He is holy, as Jesus told us to be.
+And while our works certainly do not save us, a true relationship with Jesus makes you DESIRE to be holy, as He is holy.
+Just as Jesus taught us.
 It makes us WANT to be in right-standing with Him.
-It is marked by a desire, as my mother use to call it, to BE “Christ-like.”
+It makes us want to reflect Jesus.”

 And there’s the big difference.
 We must KNOW the Word, as well as how to rightly divide it, in order to live in a way that is pleasing to Him.